Heat Stroke is always a possibility in summers.

 I know it sounds weird, but I’ve used it (quite a lot) while riding my motorbike.

-For that, you need a slightly oversized, light-coloured, full sleeves, cotton shirt.
-Soak the shirt in cold water and wear it over your regular clothing before you press the start button.
+For that, you need a slightly oversized, light-colored, full sleeves, cotton shirt.
+Soak the shirt in cold water and wear it over your regular clothing before pressing the start button.

 It’s a no-brainer that the sun rays are there to steal moisture, but who says it must come from your body?
 Why not from a shirt?

 (The Sun will have to fight the ‘wetness’ before it could reach your body.
 See, you just played the sun. 😉 )